jgpws/jgd-spring-awakening/README.md

 `sudo pacman -S gtk-engines`

-*Note: The GTK+3 theme has been tested so far only in a Gnome version 3.10 environment on Ubuntu LTS 14.04.
-Because of the nature of GTK theming, it is not guaranteed to render correctly in other versions.
+*Note: The GTK+3 theme has been tested in Gnome version 3.10 environment on Ubuntu LTS 14.04 and version 3.22 on Arch Linux.
+Because of the nature of GTK theming prior to version 3.20, it is not guaranteed to render correctly in versions below 3.20.

 To switch themes, you can use your desktop environment's theme switcher.

 Enjoy!

-I'm now currently using Arch Linux as my new operating system.
-In the future, for this theme, I will create an AUR package for auto install (as soon as I learn how to do so and after this theme has been updated for gtk 3.20+).
+An AUR package for Arch Linux is coming soon!